 Improved collaboration

 There are few things that improve collaboration better than having plans for everything, including risk.
-We’ve all been in situations with people who are flying by the seat of their pants, dealing with the various problems as they come up, rather than having a plan for things.
+We’ve all been in situations with people who are flying by the seat of their pants, dealing with the various problems as they come up, rather than having a plan.

 How to do a risk assessment in 5 steps using this free template